Netflix/falcor/documentation/router.md

 "titlesById[{integers}]['name', 'year', 'description', 'boxshot', 'rating', 'userRating']"
 ~~~

 However it doesn't always make sense to create routes that match as many paths as possible.
-There are exceptions though.
+Note that the title's rating and user rating keys are retrieve from an entirely different service of them the titles

  For example if two different paths can be matched by single route, but they require completely different code to retrieve their individual values, handling them a single route often provides no benefit.

 Collapsing routes can reduce code and can be more efficient in many situations.
 When route handlers retrieve data from services, the services typically make network requests.
 As a result the more paths that can be matched by a single route, the more opportunity there is for the route's handler to make coarse-grained calls to the service for multiple values.
 This in turn typically leads to fewer network requests.